The nature on the Reykjanes peninsula is unique and since November 2015 it is known as Reykjanes Unesco Global Geopark.

 The name Almenningur means "Common Grazings" and they still share it.

-Location: Arnarsetur is located east of road nr.
-43 to town Grindavik.
-The exit is about half way from Reykjanesbraut (road nr 41) to Grindavík.
+Arnarsetur is located east of the road to town Grindavík (43).
+The exit is about half way from Reykjanesbraut (41) to Grindavík.

 An ancient fishing outfit and a trading post just south of Stafnes.